washingtonyachtclub/documents/WYC_Constitution.md

 ## Selection of Officers

 ### Nomination of Officers
 Nominations of officers shall be made at a General Meeting.
 These nominations shall be submitted by the Executive Council and shall be seconded from the floor.
-Further nominations may also be submitted form the floor.
+Further nominations may also be submitted from the floor.

 ### Timing of elections
 Elections for one commodore, vice commodore and rear commodore shall be held during the Fall Quarter.
 The election of the other commodore shall be held in the Spring Quarter.

 ## Procedures for Voting
 The Officers shall be chosen by a voice vote of the Members of the Club at the same Meeting.
-A simple majority (50%) of the vote shall be necessary to fill any office.
+A simple majority of the vote shall be necessary to fill any office.

 ## Filling of Vacant Offices